mstksg/advent-of-code-2018/reflections.md

 coordinate.

-We're going to use `V2 Int` (from *linear*) instead of `(Int, Int)` (they're the same thing), because get to use the overloaded `+` operator to do point-wise addition.
-Let's also define a rectangle specification record type to keep things clean:
+We're going to use `V2 Int` (from *linear*) instead of `(Int, Int)` (they're the same thing), because we get to use the overloaded `+` operator to do point-wise addition.
+Let's also define a rectangle specification and claim record type to keep things clean:

 ```haskell
 type Coord = V2 Int